 Friederike von Franque has been involved with the media from several angles: she worked in TV production, for newspapers, for a multimedia company and for an MEP, researched about the role of media development in democratisation, stability and conflict, and was involved in media development initiatives.
 She co-founded the Germany-based Institute for Democracy, Media and Cultural Exchange (IDEM e.V), a non-profit organisation that conducts media development projects, and, until recently, was Chair of the Board.
 She holds a PhD in political sciences from the Institute for Security and Peace Research at the University of Hamburg (IFSH).
 Recent involvements include data security, protection of journalists and the role of media concerning in violent extremism.

 Helani Galpaya is CEO of LIRNEasia, a pro-poor, pro-market think tank working across the emerging Asia Pacific on ICT policy and regulatory issues.
 She assumed the CEO role in Jan 2013.
 Prior to that she was LIRNEasia’s Chief Operating Officer.
 She researches, does consulting work and engages in public discourse on issue related to net neutrality, policy and regulatory barriers in Internet access, e-Government, broadband quality of service, and how knowledge and information disseminated via ICTs can improve inclusiveness SMMEs (small, medium and micro enterprises) in agriculture and micro-work markets.
-She has been working in Myanmar since 2013, and is currently carrying out an impact analysis of the mobile phone roll-out that is taking place.
 Prior to LIRNEasia, she worked on at the ICT Agency of Sri Lanka implementing e-Government projects.
 She was a management consultant at Booz&Co.(now Strategy&) in New York and has also worked at Citibank and Merrill Lynch in USA.
 She has a MS in Technology & Policy from the Massachusetts Institute of Technology, Cambridge, USA and a BA in Computer Science from Mount Holyoke College, Massachusetts, USA.

 Dr. Stefan Heumann is Co-Director of the Berlin based think tank Stiftung Neue Verantwortung (SNV).
 He joined SNV in 2013, helping to establish its European Digital Agenda program and has shaped the development of SNV into a think tank at the intersection of technology and public policy in Germany.
 He has worked, published and spoken on a wide range of national and international issues related to cybersecurity, technology policy, and digital economy.
 From 2014 to 2016 he was a member of the Freedom Online Coalition’s working group 3 on „privacy and transparency online“.
 Stefan Heumann holds a PhD in political science from the University of Pennsylvania.